slgao/neuefische-AWS-CCB/aws-capstone-project/README.md

 ### Step 5: Configure Terraform Variables

-Create a `terraform.tfvars` file with your specific values:
+Create a `terraform.tfvars` file according to the `terraform.tfvars.example` with your specific values:

 ```hcl
 region = "us-west-2"